Claki94/cloud-laboratory-automation-heroku/README.md

-# Automate deployment with Heroku:
+# Automation deployment with Heroku:

 1. Create a repository in Github and link it to our local repository.
 2. Create a new app in Heroku.